witoldzol/100-days-of-code/log.md

 **Thoughts** I had friends come over to play boardgames.
 We started around 1pm, finished at 3 am...but surprisingly to myself I decided I HAVE TO PUT IN AT LEAST ONE HOUR...and I did it.
 It's amazing, but I got a lot done.
 And without any frustrations even though I was tired and tipsy.
 Damn, I'm actually proud of myself.
 If someone told me month ago that I'd sit in front of computer at 3am and code ajax get requests I would laught at him/her.
 Upward and forward!

 **Link(s) to work**: [https://github.com/witoldzol/twitchApp][http://codepen.io/Witold/pen/MJOpJB]

+### Day 27: January 29th, Sunday

+**Today's Progress**: Working on javascript for twitchApp.

+**Thoughts** I stayed in bed till 1pm, then I had a breakfast and had to play therapist for my housemate again.
+It's annoying, I don't need this.
+At the same time I keep reminding myself to be compasionate and support others.
+Still, annoying.
+Before I knew what happened I ended up playing some silly indie game till midnight.
+Seriously...oh well, I accepted that and decided not to berate myself.
+Just move on and deal with the situation.
+I'm coding for an hour 'today', no matter what.
+And I freaking did!
+I'm happy withmyself not to fall of the wagon, despite my best efforts to sabotage myself.
+Ha!

+**Link(s) to work**: [https://github.com/witoldzol/twitchApp][http://codepen.io/Witold/pen/MJOpJB]